-Seeking help for ourselves is not an admission of guilt but ‘role modelling’ good mental health and something we can do to help our children.
+Seeking help for ourselves is not an admission of guilt, but ‘role-modelling’ good mental health for our children.

-As well as all this, you may not only be a parent, but also an employee/self-employed, a husband/wife, parent to other siblings.
+As well as all this, you may not only be a parent, but also an employee, a spouse, a parent to other children.
 The other pressures in life are still there.
 There is not only the possible disruption to daily life but the niggling self-doubt in your mind can be disabling, undermining your confidence in every area.
 As a result, relationships can be put under strain.

-I would say that it is worth considering therapy, the best help we can be to our children is to be well enough ourselves to support them with what they need.
-With all the plethora of what I have described it’s difficult to be calm and not angry, it’s easy to be too emotional or cold and coping.
+I would say that it is worth considering therapy.
+The best help we can be to our children is to be well enough ourselves to support them with what they need.
+With everything I have described it’s difficult to be calm and not angry, it’s easy to be too emotional or cold and coping.
 You are not going to be able to be open to new ideas and the flexibility needed to participate in treatments.

 You have to manage you own worry and emotions.
 You need to be available to them but not smothering, to be able to just listen when they choose and show understanding.
 You need to be calm and consistent and to inspire confidence in your children.
 They have to be the change agent for themselves, but you can support them to overcome troubles often more than once.
 You need time for reflection on your parenting to ensure it's not skewed by events for any of your children.

-It’s an enormous challenge to be what your children and family need in the midst of the problems.
-I was so ‘angry’, at everyone, so desperate I couldn’t see the wood from the trees.
+It’s an enormous challenge to be what your children and family need in the midst of things.
+I was so angry at everyone, so desperate I couldn’t see the wood from the trees.
 I reluctantly took the offer of therapy which was hard, but it was hugely valuable to my daughter in her recovery and a lifelong benefit to me.
-So don’t be afraid to seek support, and be grateful of any help offered.
+So don’t be afraid to seek support, and be grateful for any help offered.
 After all, we are all human and we are all worth it!